FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 RAINCELL.CHK

-    This file was created for the user to be able check the magnitude of the aver- age total rainfall for all grids and the total rainfall for each grid during the simulation, the file contains the following:
+    This file was created for the user to be able check the magnitude of the average total rainfall for all grids and the total rainfall for each grid during the simulation, the file contains the following:

         Line 1 Average grid element rainfall for the entire storm=, RGRIDTOTALAVE